-- 1 The elephant went to fetch the animals. - 2 First he took the goat to the right of the river (to the village). - 3 Then he went back to the left side and fetched the wolf. - 4 He took the wolf across and left it on the right side. - 5 He took the goat back with him. - 6 He left the goat on the left side and took the cabbage in the boat to the right side. - 7 Then he went back and fetched the goat. - 8 The cabbage, the goat and the wolf were all safely on the right side of the river. - 2 The students can have fun repeating these tongue twisters (silly sentences) as fast as they can. - 3 Try to make up a few more tongue twisters with the whole class. - 1.
-Choose a letter of the alphabet (for example, d, f, h, m or s). - Brainstorm a list of words that begin with the letter. - 3.
-Then make up sentences with the words.
+1 The elephant went to fetch the animals.

+2 First he took the goat to the right of the river (to the village).

+3 Then he went back to the left side and fetched the wolf.

+4 He took the wolf across and left it on the right side.

+5 He took the goat back with him.

+6 He left the goat on the left side and took the cabbage in the boat to the right side.

+7 Then he went back and fetched the goat.

+8 The cabbage, the goat and the wolf were all safely on the right side of the river.

+2 The students can have fun repeating these tongue twisters (silly sentences) as fast as they can.

+3 Try to make up a few more tongue twisters with the whole class.

+1. Choose a letter of the alphabet (for example, d, f, h, m or s).

+2. Brainstorm a list of words that begin with the letter.

+3. Then make up sentences with the words.
 The sentences do not have to make sense, but they must be grammatically correct.

-Events and celebrations
+What are your plans for this year?

 Cultural and social events.
 Villages and towns.
+Tourism.

-Listen to and understand simple English.
+Listen to, read and understand simple English.
 Orally communicate simple information.
-Read and understand simple English.
 Write simple sentences.

 Talk about future events.
+Talk about the weather.
 Describe things and places.
+Compare two things.
 Express an opinion.
-Compare two things.
 Give and accept apologies.

 Future tense (will): statements, questions, short answers.
+The future using going to.
 Simple past tense: irregular verbs (to have, to come).

-Comparatives: longer adjectives.
+Comparatives: longer adjectives and most.

 Word stress.
 Vowel sound: /eʊ/.
+Consonant: /kw/.
 Intonation in questions.

-about, activity, busy, celebration, comfortable, crop, environment, fun, harvest, hero, interesting, life, noisy, party, play, queen, rest, sorry, such as, summer, theatre, university, world, to act, to agree, to apologize, to bring, to celebrate, to dance, to excuse, to find out, to go over, to hope, to join, to learn, to present, to revise, to sing, to talk
+about, activity, busy, celebration, chilly, comfortable, crop, dinner, environment, excited, flight, free, fun, grass, heroine, interesting, life, maybe, museum, next, noisy, party, play, summer, theatre, toilets, university, visit, welcome, world, to act, to agree, to apologize, to bring, to celebrate, to clean, to dance, to dream, to enjoy, to excuse, to explore, to find out, to fly, to go over, to hope, to join, to know, to learn, to lend, to paint, to present, to rain to revise, to sing, to snow, to take part in, to talk, to visit

-- Student's Book pages 80-87. - Workbook pages 60-66. - PC/laptop with Internet access, if available. - Posters and pamphlets from events in your community.
+- Student's Book pages 80-87. - Workbook pages 58-64. - PC/laptop with Internet access, if available. - Posters and pamphlets from events in your community.